The Opportunity for Community Banks has Never Been Better

 Consumers in this segment are six times (6x) more likely than average to have three or more bank accounts.
 However, they are also highly unlikely to give up their traditional accounts.
 In fact, 77% said they would never do so.

-Understanding the account switching with hybrid customers may mean a change in the depth of the relationship rather than a complete loss of a customer.
+Understanding account switching among hybrid customers may mean a change in the depth of the relationship rather than a complete loss of a customer.
 For example, that customer relationship may shrink from six accounts with $50,000 in balances to just two accounts with less than $1,000 balances.

-To learn more about this research and strategies to help you take advantage of this trend in switching banks, give John Verre or Laura Bonesteel a call @ 262-436-4080 or by filling out the contact us form.
+To learn more about this research and strategies to help you take advantage of this trend, give us a call @ 262-436-4080, or fill out the contact form below.
 We look forward to hearing from you.